 Tabori acknowledged the ups and downs comedians face.
 “Being a comedian is truly the hardest job in the entertainment industry,” Tabori says.
 “You have a lot of late nights.
 You have good sets, you have bad sets.
 It is kind of a lonely existence at times,” said Tabori to the Los Angeles Times.

 Sarah Silverman, Ellen DeGeneres, Wayne Brady, and Jim Carrey are all award-winning comedians, hosts, and actors.
 Their quick-wit and comedic timing entertain audiences all over the world.
 However, underneath their lighthearted monologues often lies real-life drama.

 Sarah Silverman, actress and comedian, recalls dealing with depression since her teen years.
-She told Fresh Air‘s Terry Gross, “The depression I experienced [felt] like a chemical change… “It was like my perspective of the world changed about three degrees, and everything I saw was different.”
+She once told Fresh Air‘s Terry Gross, “The depression I experienced [felt] like a chemical change… “It was like my perspective of the world changed about three degrees, and everything I saw was different.”
 Prior to this experience, Silverman recalls being an outgoing teenager –usually the class clown– in her school.

 In 2016, Silverman’s own life was parallel to her role in “I Smile Back,” a mother who suffered from depression.
 Silverman is known for parodies on real life topics.
 Nonetheless, this role wasn’t simply acting for Silverman as she has dealt with similar issues first hand.